emodjeska/post-install-config/README.md

 Tickets are routed though departments in the help desk in osTicket, so they have many setting that you can set for each department.
 These allow you or your comapny to create a system that works for you.

-1. In the Admin panel -> Agents-> Departments
+1. In the Admin Panel -> Agents-> Departments
 2. System Administators
 3. Leave the remaining fields set as default and simply look around and see what settings there are to chose from.